SGo-Go/nxUML/README.md

-DoxyUML
+nxUML
 --------------------------------
 **Purpose:**
-DoxyUML is a simple and extensible Python package for creating UML class diagrams from C++ sources.
+nxUML is a simple and extensible Python package for parsing source codes into extended networkx.MultiGraph object which reprecents UML class diagrams.
-DoxyUML provides easily tunable plotting facilities.
+Currently only C++ sources are supported. nxUML provides easily tunable plotting facilities.
-It is designed primarily as an extension to Doxygen for tunable generating collaboration diagrams.
+It can be easily used as an extension to Doxygen for tunable generating collaboration diagrams.

-Copyright (C) 2014 DoxyUML
+Copyright (C) 2014 nxUML

 Sergiy Gogolenko <sergiy.gogolenko@gmail.com>